genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 **processName** name of the process that you want to start

-**--hostname HOSTNAME \[HOSTNAME ...\], -s HOSTNAME \[HOSTNAME ...\]**	where the application is running on more than one node, this identifies the node where you want to start the process (so you can start a process on a different node).
+**--hostname HOSTNAME [HOSTNAME ...], -s HOSTNAME [HOSTNAME ...]**	where the application is running on more than one node, this identifies the node where you want to start the process (so you can start a process on a different node).
 Specify the Host Name.

 **--cluster, -c** starts the process on every node in the cluster

-**-- dump**	displays progress of starting the process, which is usful for debugging
+**--dump**	displays progress of starting the process, which is usful for debugging

 The script looks in the **processes.xml** file (see startServer below) to find out how to start the process.
 For example `startProcess AUTH_DATASERVER` starts the process with the correct classpath and extra arguments.
 Something similar to: